On the 1-3-5 conjecture and related topics: Some preparations

 To understand our proof of Theorem \ref{Th1.2}, we need to introduce the theory of spinor exceptional square classes for quadratic forms and some significant results of modular forms of weight $3/2$.
 (The readers may consult \cite{DR, Hanke, KS, SP80, Siegel}).

 Suppose that $a\in \Z$ is represented by the genus of $f$ given by (\ref{2.1}).
-M. Kneser \cite{Ke} proved that $a$ is represented either by all or exactly half of the spinor genera in the genus.
+M. Kneser \cite{Ke} proved that $a$ is represented either by all or by exactly half of the spinor genera in the genus.
 We call $a$ {\it spinor exceptional} for the genus of $f$ if $a$ is represented by exactly half of these spinor genera.
 R. Schulze-Pillot \cite{SP80} determined completely when $a$ is spinor exceptional for the genus of $f$.
-A. G. Earnest and J. S. Hisa and D. C. Hung \cite{EHH} found a similar characterization of primitively spinor exceptional numbers.
-In view of the work in \cite{DR, EHH, SP00}, there is a finite set of the spinor exceptional square classes for each positive ternary quadratic form.
+A. G. Earnest, J. S. Hisa and D. C. Hung \cite{EHH} found a similar characterization of primitively spinor exceptional numbers.
+In view of the work in \cite{DR, EHH, SP00}, there are only finitely many spinor exceptional square classes for each positive definite ternary quadratic form.

 Now, we introduce some basic notations which can be found in \cite{C, Ki, Oto}.
-For the positive ternary quadratic form $f$ given by (\ref{2.1}), $\Aut(f)$ denotes the group of integral isometries of $f$.
+For the positive definite ternary quadratic form $f$ given by (\ref{2.1}), $\Aut(f)$ denotes the group of integral isometries of $f$.
 For $n\in\N$, write

 (where $\#S$ denotes the cardinality of a set $S$), and let

 where the summation is over a set of representatives of the classes in the genus of $f$.
 Similarly, we define

 where the summation is over a set of representatives of the classes in the spinor genus of $f$.
 By \cite{DR}, for each $n\in\Z^+$ not in the spinor exceptional square classes we have